Narayana42A5/Health-ai-intelligent-health-care-assistant-using-IBM-granite/README.md

-Built with by Narayana,vedanth,geeth sai,bhuvana sai,ravi teja
+Built with by Narayana,vedanth,geeth sai,bhuvana sai and ravi teja